rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Runs when setting the value of a global variable.

 ```
-int     arg0 - the index number of the global variable being set
+int     arg0 - The index number of the global variable being set
-int     arg1 - the set value of the global variable
+int     arg1 - The set value of the global variable

-int     ret0 - overrides the value of the global variable
+int     ret0 - Overrides the value of the global variable
 ```

 -------------------------------------------